Fleckism/SecurityPlus/SecurityPlus/9D Load Balancers.md

 The scheduling algorithm is the code and metrics that determine which node is selected for processing each incoming request.
 The simplest type of scheduling is called round robin; this just means picking the next node.
 Other methods include picking the node with the fewest connections or the best response time.
 Each method can also be weighted, using administrator set preferences or dynamic load information or both.

 The load balancer must also use some type of heartbeat or health check probe to verify whether each node is available and under load or not.
-Layer 4 load balancers can only make basic connectivity tests while layer 7 appliances can test the application's state, as opposed to only verifying host [[Availability]].
+Layer 4 load balancers can only make basic connectivity tests while layer 7 appliances can test the application's state, as opposed to only verifying host [[My linked notes/Dictionary/Availability]].

 ### Source IP Affinity and Session Persistence